karanjot-khatter/finer-vision/README.md

 );

 7) In the 'finer-vision' directory run the command 'npm start' and this should open up the project.
+8) You can go to http://localhost:3000/users to see the list of users in the database, but after a form submission it should take you to that page anyway.

+ERRORS:
+- When you enter all the information in the steps and then click 'next' - the acordion headers need two clicks to function correctly.
+This is an jquery problem.

 REFERENCES:

 https://react-bootstrap.github.io/components/accordion/ - create accordion
 https://www.youtube.com/watch?v=re3OIOr9dJI - inserting data into database

-ERRORS:
-- When you enter all the information in the first step and second step and then click 'next' - the acordion headers need two clicks to function correctly.
-This is an jquery problem.